 That’s because there is a growing recognition that physical security sales aren’t a one-time operation.
 As devices grow more technologically complex, so does the customer journey.
 It’s no longer enough to sell a customer a set of technology and get it installed for them.
 Savvy integrators and Managed Service Providers (MSPs) are managing the customer journey and device lifecycles, tending to the customer experience in ways that simply didn’t happen a decade ago.

-What does this look like for a forward-thinking integrator or MSP?
+What does this look like for a forward-thinking system integrator or MSP?
 It starts with a seamless understanding from the sales process through delivery on what is expected and confirmation and documentation that the right solution has been delivered to the customer with great communication along the way.
-This goes beyond just the sale and installation of the equipment and gets into the ongoing success of that equipment, along with paying attention to the lifecycle of each device.
+This proactive approach goes beyond just the sale and installation of the equipment and gets into the ongoing success of that equipment, along with paying attention to the lifecycle of security devices.

-Here’s the gotcha for customer experience: Integrators and solutions providers can’t deliver excellent customer experience unless they know exactly what’s in a client’s system, with data that’s detailed enough to highlight when various devices and products are reaching end of life.
+Here’s the gotcha for the customer experience: System integrators and solutions providers can’t deliver excellent customer experience unless they know exactly what’s in a client’s system, with data that’s detailed enough to highlight when various devices and products are reaching end of life.

 That’s where System Surveyor comes in.
 System Surveyor is more than just a site planning tool — it’s a fully featured site management tool.
 Users can build out a system with far greater efficiency, based on their security concerns, in exceptionally high detail and in a visual format that makes it easy to track down exactly which devices are due for updates, and exactly where those devices are in a facility or campus.